Audio/MIDI multitrack recording software

 Export MIDI Tracks

-This tool merges any combination of the currently loaded MIDI tracks in a single MIDI file.
-You can use it to move your MIDI tracks to third party notation software etc. The current versions of the tracks are used (ie. the MIDI files are not read from disk), so you can temporarily edit MIDI channels, or quantize tracks if necessary.
+This tool merges any combination of the MIDI tracks into a single MIDI file.
+You can use it to move your MIDI tracks to third-party notation software, etc. The current versions of the tracks are used (i.e., the MIDI files are not read from disk), so you can temporarily edit MIDI channels or quantize tracks if necessary.

-If a MIDI channel is used by multiple tracks a message will appear.
-You can choose 'Export as-is' or 'Merge Tracks'.
-The first option is best if the file is to be imported in a notation program etc. The latter option can be used if the file is meant to be played back by a (General MIDI) media player.
-Note that you'll have to make sure there's just one track playing notes to a particular MIDI channel at any time.
+If a MIDI channel is used by multiple tracks, a message will appear.
+You can choose "Export as-is" or "Merge Tracks".
+The first option is best if the file is to be imported into a notation program, etc. The latter option can be used if the file is meant to be played back by a (General MIDI) media player.
+Note that you'll have to make sure there's just one track playing notes on a particular MIDI channel at any time.

-Lyrics, Chords and Markers appear in the list if available, and they're checked by default.
-Lyrics can optionally be stored using UTF8 encoding, this is typically used for Asian languages.
+Lyrics, chords, and markers appear in the list if available, and they're checked by default.
+Lyrics can optionally be stored using UTF-8 encoding, which is typically used for Asian languages.

 Export Audio Stems